-When you turn this slider on you are presented with list of five options:
+When you turn this slider on you are presented with a list of five options:

 Each option allows you to insert a URL to them and instead of the full URL being displayed, it will instead be a button with one of the above titles.
 So if you write a Google Post showcasing a product for sale on your online store, you can add a ‘Buy’ button to the post and this button will take those who click/tap on it to the destination of the link (in this scenario this is most likely to be the product page on your online store).

 Yes.
 You can log back into Google My Business after your post has gone live to view its performance.
 As of now, we can only see two basic counters: views (times your post was seen) and engagements (times a customer clicked on your button).
-However by using Google Analytics you can dig a little deeper to see the full visitor journey to your website.
-Use the content drilldown feature to see what way visitors entered your website and from their you can see the pathways they took while on your website.
-This may show you that they entered your website via a Google Post, browsed your online store and then converted by adding an item(s) to their shopping cart and purchasing it.
-Likewise you may find that many visitors who come to your website via Google Posts bounce.
+However, by using Google Analytics you can dig a little deeper to see the full visitor journey to your website.
+Use the content drill-down feature to see what way visitors entered your website and from there you can see the pathways they took while on your website.
+This may show you that they entered your website via a Google Post, browsed your online store, and then converted it by adding an item(s) to their shopping cart and purchasing it.
+Likewise, you may find that many visitors who come to your website via Google Posts bounce.
 Take note of this and change your Google Post tactics.
 Perhaps you need to add more relevant page links or your image and/or text is misleading and leading people to believe they will be taken to a different landing page.

 The newness of Google Posts means we can’t be 100% sure how successful they will be for businesses or even if many businesses will adopt them.
-However at this early stage they certainly look promising and are an extra string in the bow for early adopter businesses.
+However, at this early stage, they certainly look promising and are an extra string in the bow for early adopter businesses.
 I was reading Aaron Wrixon’s blog and he is in agreement as he urges businesses to “get moving” as “local business can be competitive”.
-A veritable hybrid of blog post and social media post positon Google Posts as a unique organic ad for your business.
+A veritable hybrid of the blog post and social media post position Google Posts as a unique organic ad for your business.
 Expanding your SEO strategy by including them will certainly be no harm to your online presence.
-In fact when looking to optimise your presence on the Google search engine; what better way to do this than through Google itself?
+In fact when looking to optimize your presence on the Google search engine; what better way to do this than through Google itself?